Food + Agriculture + Energy

 Built directly from primary research around the world.

-The methodology of acre-yield equivelents is based on USDA, EIA, and University research from around the globe.
+The methodology of acre-yield equivalents is based on USDA, EIA, and University research from around the globe.

-Sources Used: NREL (2013) for utility-scale PV land use of roughly 7–9 acres/MWac; Jacobson / Stanford land-footprint compilation for fossil plant direct land factors around 0.12 acres/MW for diesel and 0.11 acres/MW for natural gas; USDA Climate Hubs and USDA ARS for agrivoltaics keeping working lands productive and precision agriculture / soil testing improving input management; University of Arizona / Barron-Gafford agrivoltaic field study showing tomatoes 2×, chiltepin 3×, and jalapeños similar yield with 65% less transpirational water loss; Li et al., Agricultural Water Management (2021) for drip fertigation meta-analysis finding about +12% yield; and Herrmann et al. (2024) for placed starter fertilization meta-analysis finding about +9.4% yield, shown here as +9%.
+Sources Used: NREL (2013) for utility-scale PV land use of roughly 7–9 acres/MWac; Jacobson / Stanford land-footprint compilation for fossil plant direct land factors around 0.12 acres/MW for diesel and 0.11 acres/MW for natural gas; USDA Climate Hubs and USDA ARS for agrivoltaics keeping working lands productive and precision agriculture / soil testing improving input management; University of Arizona / Barron-Gafford agrivoltaic field study showing tomatoes 2×, chiltepin 3×, and jalapeños similar yield with 65% less transpirational water loss; Li et al., Agricultural Water Management (2021) for drip fertigation meta-analysis finding about +12% yield; and Herrmann et al. (2024) for placed starter fertilization meta-analysis finding about +9.4% yield, shown here as +9%; EPA solar panel guidance for the statement that working panels are safe during use and encapsulated to prevent leaching; NREL PV module facts and trends for module construction, trace materials of concern, and damaged-module leaching research; and Cooperative Extension guidance for soil monitoring, stormwater control, fertilizer-care practices, and decommissioning planning on agricultural solar sites.